 Strategies that combine selectively shorting some areas of the market while maintaining long exposure to others have tended to gain a performance edge in late-cycle market environments.
 There are several reasons for this.
 First, earnings tend to have a greater effect on performance as business cycles progress, so it becomes more important to identify which companies can generate strong free cash flow.
 Second, as market volatility rises, so does return dispersion, creating fertile ground for a long/short approach.
 In fact, a growing body of research shows that the late-cycle backdrop has historically been favorable for long/short equity approaches, delivering both greater returns and a greater degree of downside protection.5

-Financial advisors: Download our white paper to find out what strategies have historically provided value in late-cycle environments, and how other advisors are positioning their clients' portfolios today.
+Financial advisors: Check out our resources to learn more about what strategies have historically provided value in late-cycle environments, and how other advisors are positioning their clients' portfolios today.

 1 FactSet, as of 12/31/18.
 2 Markit, World Bank, FactSet, as of 12/31/18.
 The Purchasing Managers’ Index (PMI) is an indicator of the economic health of the manufacturing sector based on five major indicators: new orders, inventory levels, production, supplier deliveries, and the employment.
 It is not possible to invest directly in an index.
 3 Based on a hypothetical portfolio—rebalanced annually—that represents a 60% stock/40% bond mix and tracks the MSCI World Index and the FTSE World Government Bond Index.
 Data is as of 12/31/18.
 4 U.S. Federal Reserve, as of 12/31/18.
 5 J.P.
 Morgan, Hedge Fund Research, Credit Suisse, MSCI, Wellington Management, 2018.